moosti/ppn/README.md

 ## API Documentation

-You can access the API documentation and test the endpoints using the Postman collection available at the given link:
+You can access the API documentation and test the endpoints using the Postman collection available at the given link in email

 ## Notes